This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Chemical Name

-Anthraqu9inone: 1,2-dihydroxy anthraquinone lake, Anthraquinone dye fixed onto a base
+Anthraquinone: 1,2-dihydroxy anthraquinone lake, Anthraquinone dye fixed onto a base, some refer to it as Anthraquinone: Salt of Acid Dye

 DISCLAIMER: Please note that we are not experts in health and safety and we are not toxicologists, please consult the proper experts.
 We are not liable for any issues that may arise from the use of our website or its contents.
 The information contained in this site is provided without warranty or guarantee of any kind.
 We do not necessarily endorse any other website that are linked from our site.
 For any important pigment specs, please reference the manufacturer details.
 If you discover errors or omissions, please reach out through our contact form.
 Thank you.